Computer-Science-Undergraduate-Council/official-csug-website/README.md

 7. Create a Pull Request on the official repo by following this [guide](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 This helps the admin to review the changes you made to be merged with the official repository.
 Here, you can compare your changes, add more detailed messages and then submit the Pull Request.

-8. Once an organization admin reviews your pull request and approves it, your contribution will be merged :tada: :star_struck:
+8. Once an organization admin reviews your pull request and approves it, your contribution will be merged :tada: :partying_face:

-### Structure of Code
+### Structure of Code :monocle_face:

 This website is built using React.
 The code is broken into smaller Components which can be found in `src/assets/Components`